Get help with mental health

 Try to improve your work/life balance

 Just because the library may be open all night, you don’t need to be studying all night too.
 Working non-stop can work against you rather than improving your productivity.

 Instead, work out a set number of hours to study, and then stop for the day.
 You may find that other activities can help take your mind off study, or whatever else may be worrying you.
 Then when you return to it you may find it easier to focus.

 Clubs and societies

 We have over 200 student-led societies, full of people sharing the same interests which can help with making friends.
 They are a perfect break from the lectures-library-home pattern of student life.
 You can make new friends, and gain those much-desired skills for your future employment.

 If you would like help to join a society, to start exercising or get involved in volunteering, you can contact the University’s SWITCH initiative.
-There are also events for students and staff regularly promoted through our Connected Community.
+There are also events for students and staff regularly promoted through email and social media.

 If your studies are being affected

 Your Adviser of Studies can help if you are worried your mental health is affecting your ability to study.
 They will be able to give advice and put you in contact with others in the University who can help.
 This can include: